Glomerulonephritis: Treatment

 Antibiotic therapy to prevent streptococcal infection (prophylaxis).
 Steroids to suppress inflammation.
-Provide high calories & low protein, sodium & potassium diet.
+Provide balanced diet in terms of calories, sodium and potassium.
+A low-protein diet is often recommended in chronic kidney disease, but benefits may be limited in case of glomerular disorders, the response in patients with chronic glomerulonephritis correlated closely with the effect of diet on proteinuria in these patients.
 Monitor for sign of kidney failure, heart failure, and hypertensive encephalopathy.